 The EFP focuses on the strategies and frameworks required to effectively lead in an increasingly complex operating environment.
 It brings a global perspective and develops the capacity of senior executives to work across cultural boundaries and with increased international engagement.

-As well as providing a rare opportunity for learning and reflection away from the office, it will strengthen your capacity to operate at the most senior levels of your organisation, while helping you to build professional networks across portfolios and jurisdictions that deliver ongoing benefits to the sector.
+As well as providing a rare opportunity for learning and reflection away from the office, the Executive Fellows Program will strengthen your capacity to engage with high level stakeholders.
+It will also help you build professional networks across portfolios, jurisdictions and sectors to deliver ongoing benefits.

 The EFP brings together leading local and international academics, including faculty from the Lee Kuan Yew School of Public Policy, the Harvard Kennedy School and Warwick University, and senior practitioners from all sectors, to combine practical relevance with academic rigour.

-It is increasingly important for today’s senior public sector leaders to have a global perspective and our EFP is delivered in Melbourne and Singapore, where our partnership with the Lee Kuan Yew School of Public Policy gives you an immersive experience in the Indo-Pacific region during the second week of the course.
+It is increasingly important for today’s senior leaders to have a global perspective.
+The Executive Fellows Program is delivered in Australia and Singapore, where our partnership with the Lee Kuan Yew School of Public Policy gives you an immersive experience in the Indo-Pacific region.

-The benefits of our program extend well beyond the classroom through the national and international networks, to which you gain access by completing the course.
+The benefits of the Executive Fellows Program extend well beyond the classroom through the national and international networks you develop during the program.

-As well as expanding your network, your fellow alumni can offer advice and support across portfolios and jurisdictions, benefiting both governments and citizens.
+As well as expanding your network, your fellow alumni can offer advice and support across portfolios, jurisdictions and sectors, benefiting your organisation and the citizens you serve.

 Our Alumni Program helps our graduates to build on these peer-to-peer relationships.
 Learn more on our Alumni page.